Cube-Controls/PiCubesRexControls/README.md

 # PiCubesRexControls
-Examples how to use Rex Controls Framework to control PiCubes I/O modules.
+Examples how to use Rex Control Framework to control PiCubes I/O modules.

-Please folow instruciotns on https://www.rexcontrols.com/rex-control-system-raspberry-pi to install RexControl framework on your Raspberry Pi.
+Please follow instructions on https://www.rexcontrols.com/rex-control-system-raspberry-pi to install Rex Control framework on your Raspberry Pi.